How to Use Premium Content in a Content Marketing Strategy

 But if you’re using content marketing to generate leads and sales, especially for inbound B2B marketing, you also need to create “premium” content.

 What is premium content and how do you use it in a smart marketing strategy?

-Here are some answers in part one of a two-part post.
+Here are some answers in part one of a three-part series.

 Understanding Premium Content

 Premium content is original information of such high value to your customers and prospects about a topic of such great interest that visitors to your website will be willing to provide their contact information to get it.

 - Is directly relevant to the business of your customers and prospects: It focuses on a subject you are often asked about by customers and that customers are dealing with every day;